-Common questions about this trial, participation, and GM1 gangliosidosis
+Common questions about this trial, participation, and frontotemporal dementia (FTD)

-- Goal: Study the effectiveness and safety of a new gene therapy, PBGM01, in children with GM1 gangliosidosis
+- Goal: Study the effectiveness and safety of a new gene therapy, PBFT02, in people with FTD caused by a GRN mutation

 Clinical trials are research studies where doctors see if a potential treatment is safe and effective in people.